Coinduction

 In computer science, coinduction is a technique for defining and proving properties of systems of concurrent interacting objects.

 Coinduction is the mathematical dual to structural induction.
-Coinductively defined types are known as codata and are typically infinite data structures, such as streams.
+Coinductively defined data types are known as codata and are typically infinite data structures, such as streams.

 As a definition or specification, coinduction describes how an object may be "observed", "broken down" or "destructed" into simpler objects.
 As a proof technique, it may be used to show that an equation is satisfied by all possible implementations of such a specification.

 To generate and manipulate codata, one typically uses corecursive functions, in conjunction with lazy evaluation.
 Informally, rather than defining a function by pattern-matching on each of the inductive constructors, one defines each of the "destructors" or "observers" over the function result.